 The first Brother Blood rose during the thirteenth century after gaining superhuman powers from Christ’s prayer shawl.
 Through time, Brothers Blood have led the Church of Blood, the eighth ascending after murdering his paternal predecessor, patricide being the method for getting the job.
 This Brother, Sebastian Blood VIII, first appeared in The New Teen Titans #21 (1982), returning again and again to plague the Titans.

 The Church of Blood functioned primarily in the fictional nation of Zandia, but the eighth Brother Blood wanted to expand his enterprise worldwide.
 He established an American branch, and the Titans became involved when Cyborg’s ex-girlfriend reached out while trying to escape the cult.
 Blood successfully thought-reformed Nightwing, attempted stealing Raven’s powers, but eventually failed.

-Years later, another Sebastian Blood murdered Brother Blood VII and took over the Church of Blood, and finally fans learn that members worship Raven’s father, the demon Trigon.
+Years later, another Sebastian Blood murdered Brother Blood VIII and took over the Church of Blood, and finally fans learn that members worship Raven’s father, the demon Trigon.
 How’s that for sacred science?
 Finally, matters ended poorly for Brother Blood IX as well.

 The Cult of Kobra

 Jeffrey and Jason Burr were conjoined twins, but after surgical separation Jeffrey was kidnapped by the Cult of the Kobra God, a sect dedicated to bringing the Kali Yuga, the Age of Chaos, while worshipping the Indian snake god of the same name.
 The cult raised Jeffrey into a dangerous warrior and scientist who devised technologies for taking over the world.
 Followers referred to him as “Naga-Naga,” but overall, he was known as Kobra.